 Management platforms such as Pod IoT Suite allow for this type of workflow to be automated and make sure you have IoT/M2M connectivity that is resilient and reliable.

 3. Network Security

 Making sure your network security has minimum risk of being compromised is mission critical to IoT deployments.
-Having your virtual and cloud networks secured should be part of your security framework and using encryption protocol VPNs can prevent malware from impacting your organisation.
+Having your virtual and cloud networks secured should be part of your security framework and using encryption protocol VPNs can prevent malware from impacting your organization.

 Getting Closer To The Edge

-Edge cloud storage can be used to steer data away from data storage centres and non steered roaming solutions connect to the best networks available.
+Edge cloud storage can be used to steer data away from data storage centres and non-steered roaming solutions connect to the best networks available.
 You are less likely to lose connectivity and can even create data caps to prevent data usage exceeding a chosen limit.

 Edge computing is becoming widespread for IoT deployment and industrial IoT.
 There is less risk of your data being hijacked this way as it’s not on a public internet and reduces the risk of attacks to data being a barrier to business operations.
-You only send the data you need to and can save money this way, a great example is offshore oil rigs using edge computing.
+You only send the data you need to and can save money this way; a great example is offshore oil rigs using edge computing.

 Zero touch provisioning plays a crucial role for network security and lifetime security of your network.